Banks struggle to compete because, unlike fintechs and BigTech, humility, adaptability and transparency are vague values for the profit-raking banks

 Banks struggle to compete, like parent with latest phone

 Borrowing from last week’s analogy, a ‘digitized’ parent knows that he must throw out the parenting rule book he grew up on and embrace a new one on the go, if he is to raise a socially adjusted child.
 He dared not ask his parents, “What is sex?” for instance, but knowing his son has options (read, the Internet), he tries to address the question when asked.
 It’s scary but he knows it must be done.
 And so weaning himself off hubris, he humbly reinvents himself and therefore his relationship with his son.

 As for banks, they struggle to accept that they are no longer in control of the banking environment.
-Unlike fintechs, humility, adaptability and transparency are vague values for the profit-making banks; they are more familiar with control, rigidity and obfuscation.
-For instance, they had to be dictated to by Central Bank, to display the cost of every transaction; meantime, Safaricom loudly displays tariff rates at every M-PESA agent and reconfirms it with Hakikisha.
+Unlike fintechs, humility, adaptability and transparency are vague values for the profit-raking banks.
+Banks are more familiar with control, rigidity and obfuscation.
+For instance, they had to be dictated to by Central Bank, to display the cost of every transaction for customer to see before transacting; meantime, Safaricom loudly displays tariff rates at every M-PESA agent and reconfirms it with Hakikisha.

 You see, we are no longer ‘refugees’, meekly waiting for banks to dole out conveniences like an ATM or longer opening hours.
 We now demand it!
 “More than ever before, the future is being driven by the consumer.
 ‘Spoilt’ by what other industries are building expectations of, for instance Amazon, Apple, Google, (Safaricom) and Facebook, the consumer is looking at transactions today and saying, “Why can’t your bank apps be as easy to use as for tech firms?”
 (Digital Banking Report.)